Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Notation and basic results from ergodic theory

-This property makes the data-driven techniques in Sections~\ref{secGalerkinImplementation} and~\ref{secTimeChange} ahead and in \cite{BerryEtAl15} possible.
-Note that if the dynamical system is not ergodic but preserves $ \mu $, then the Monte Carlo sum in~\eqref{eqMonteCarlo} will converge to the $ L^2 $ inner product over the ergodic component associated with the point $ a $, and the techniques developed below can be applied for that component provided that the assumptions laid out in the beginning of Section~\ref{secErgodicity} are satisfied.
-An important spectral implication of ergodicity is that the eigenfunctions of $ v $ have $ \mu $-a.e.\ constant modulus, i.e., they can be normalized to lie on the unit circle $ \lvert z \rvert = 1 $ on the complex plane.
-This is because $ \lvert z \rvert^2 = z^* z $ is an eigenfunction with eigenvalue 0 (due to the group structure of the eigenvalues and eigenfunctions) and therefore a $ \mu $-a.e.\ constant function.
+This property makes the data-driven techniques in Sections~\ref{secGalerkinImplementation} and~\ref{secTimeChange} ahead and in \cite{BerryEtAl15} feasible.
+Note that if the dynamical system is not ergodic but preserves $ \mu $, the Monte Carlo sum in~\eqref{eqMonteCarlo} will converge to the $ L^2 $ inner product over the ergodic component associated with the point $ a $, and the techniques developed below can be applied for that component provided that the assumptions laid out in the beginning of Section~\ref{secErgodicity} are satisfied.